PhilippeChzr/Machine_learning_portfolio/README.md

 - ### Time series predictions (*in progress*)
 	- [Turbofan](https://github.com/PhilippeChzr/Machine_learning_portfolio/blob/main/Turbofan) (**Time series analysis**, **Predictions**, **Pytorch lightning**)
 In this project, we try to predict the moment when a machine, a turbofan, will break down (RUL).
-In the first norbook, [Turbofan.ipynb](https://github.com/PhilippeChzr/Machine_learning_portfolio/blob/main/Turbofan/Turbofan.ipynb),  we study the *train_FD001.txt* dataset.
+In the first notebook, [Turbofan.ipynb](https://github.com/PhilippeChzr/Machine_learning_portfolio/blob/main/Turbofan/Turbofan.ipynb),  we study the *train_FD001.txt* dataset.
 We look for the most significant attributes to predict the RUL.
 We select the good attributes, *settings* *sensors*.
 In the second notebook [Turbofan_lstm.ipynb](https://github.com/PhilippeChzr/Machine_learning_portfolio/blob/main/Turbofan/Turbofan_lstm.ipynb), we try to predict the RUL using a LSTM model trained in **Pytorch lightning*.
-Unfortnately, the current results are not enough accurate.
+Unfortunately, the current results are not enough accurate.

 	_Tools: Tensorflow, Pytorch lightning, PIL, OpenCV, Numpy, Pandas, matplotlib, seaborn_